builder-group/community/CONTRIBUTING.md

-# Contributing to builder.group (blgc)
+# Contributing to Builder.Group Community (blgc)

 We are open and grateful for any contribution made by the community.
-If you're interested in contributing to builder.group, this document might make the process for you easier.
+If you're interested in contributing to Builder.Group Community, this document might make the process for you easier.

 The [Open Source Guides](https://opensource.guide/) website has a collection of resources for individuals, communities, and companies who want to learn how to run and contribute to an open-source project.